Psychiatry

 What M4 electives would you recommend to a student who is interested in pursuing your specialty?

-A student should not do more than two psych electives in their M4 year.
-For psych electives, they should do something different than what they did as an M3 (e.g., if they did inpatient as M3, do CL or child psych as an M4).
+A student should do one to two additional months of psychiatry rotations during their M4 year.
+For psychiatry electives, they should do something different than what they did as an M3 (e.g., if they rotated on an inpatient service as M3, they should rotate on CL as an M4).
+Outside of psychiatry, any electives are fine.
+A medicine or pediatrics sub-internship is recommended.

 Does your specialty recommend doing away rotations?